nixworks/public/news/2012/10/19/README.md

 ##### Taxi
 ### [Taxicab driver Christopher Halliwell is sentenced to life imprisonment for murdering Sian O'Callaghan who went missing after visiting a nightclub in Swindon in March last year. ](/news/2012/10/19/taxicab-driver-christopher-halliwell-is-sentenced-to-life-imprisonment-for-murdering-sian-o-callaghan-who-went-missing-after-visiting-a-nigh.md)
-_Context: Sian O'Callaghan, taxi, Swindon_
+_Context: Swindon, Sian O'Callaghan, taxi_

 ##### Whitney Heichel
 ### [The remains of a missing young Oregon woman, Whitney Heichel, 21, a Starbucks barista from the Portland, Oregon suburb of Gresham, Oregon, are found on Larch Mountain, Multnomah County, Oregon; after DNA testing and fingerprint analysis, Gresham Police arrested a neighbor who lived nearby in her Gresham apartment complex, Jonathan Holt, 24, on suspicion of aggravated first-degree murder. ](/news/2012/10/19/the-remains-of-a-missing-young-oregon-woman-whitney-heichel-21-a-starbucks-barista-from-the-portland-oregon-suburb-of-gresham-oregon-a.md)
-_Context: Portland, Oregon, DNA testing, fingerprint, Larch Mountain, Multnomah County, Oregon, Gresham, Oregon, barista, first-degree murder, Starbucks, Whitney Heichel, Jonathan Holt_
+_Context: DNA testing, Whitney Heichel, Portland, Oregon, fingerprint, barista, Jonathan Holt, Gresham, Oregon, Starbucks, Larch Mountain, Multnomah County, Oregon, first-degree murder_

 ##### Hit and run
 ### [A woman is killed and 12 other people injured in a series of hit and run incidents in Cardiff, south Wales.
 A 31-year-old van driver is arrested by police. ](/news/2012/10/19/a-woman-is-killed-and-12-other-people-injured-in-a-series-of-hit-and-run-incidents-in-cardiff-south-wales-a-31-year-old-van-driver-is-arre.md)